-Glenn Doggett, CFA, is a director of professional standards for CFA Institute.
-His responsibilities include providing member guidance in applying the ethics and standards of practice policies, supporting related educational and public awareness activities, and working with the Standards of Practice Council of CFA Institute on its initiatives.
-He is co-host of the free, live, interactive webinars used by CFA Institute to promote ethical decision making and global best practices.
+Glenn Doggett, CFA, was a director of professional standards for CFA Institute.
+His responsibilities included providing member guidance in applying the ethics and standards of practice policies, supporting related educational and public awareness activities, and working with the Standards of Practice Council of CFA Institute on its initiatives.
+He was a co-host of the free, live, interactive webinars used by CFA Institute to promote ethical decision making and global best practices.
 Previously, Mr. Doggett, as a member of the CFA Institute Financial Reporting Policy Group, represented membership interests regarding reporting and disclosures initiatives, including XBRL.
 Prior to joining CFA Institute, he worked in the financial information sector with SNL Financial, where he focused on the real estate and energy industries, directing the development and maintenance of a financial data storage system.
 Mr. Doggett holds a BA in economics from the University of Virginia.
 He was awarded the CFA charter in 2006 and is a member of CFA Society Virginia.

 The Standards of Practice Council wants to hear from you about the potential impact of artificial intelligence on the CFA Institute Code of Ethics and Standards of Professional Conduct.
 Consultation open until 29 March.